ezhang17/wildfire-analysis/README.md

 *The 'wildfire' module is a user module created by Dr. David W. McDonald for student use in solving the DATA 512 class project.
 This module is not for reuse without express permissions.

 #### Output Files
 The visualizations created in this part can be found in the `common_analysis_visualizations` folder of this repository.
-A detailed description of each visualization as well as a reflection on collaboration is also included in the `common_analysis_visualizations` folder of this repository (`Common Analysis Visualization Descriptions and Reflection.pdf`).
+A detailed description of the `aqi_vs_smoke_estimates.png`, `fire_frequency.png`, and `total_acres_burned.png` visualizations as well as a reflection on collaboration is also included in the `common_analysis_visualizations` folder of this repository (`Common Analysis Visualization Descriptions and Reflection.pdf`).

 The intermediate data files, `aqi_estimates.csv`, `fire_distance_data.csv`, `smoke_estimates.csv`, and `smoke_predictions.csv`,  are included in the `intermediate_data` folder of the repository.
 More details are included in the Data section below.